gazed/vu/README.md

 and briefly summarized below.
 More getting started and background information is available on the [Wiki](https://github.com/gazed/vu/wiki)

 Vu is a small engine intended for simple games.
-It currently supports Vulkan on Windows.
+It currently supports Vulkan on Windows, MacOS, and IOS.

 * `vu/physics` handles spheres and convex hulls.
 * `vu/render` uses Vulkan 1.3 without any extensions.